 Can I have Google Analytics for SharePoint intranet sites?

 How does Google Analytics work?
-Well, every time when users access the site, Google script runs on their browsers and registers the hit with Google Analytics along with some analytics data.
-So it doesn’t matter even if your website is an intranet site, as long as the user viewing it has access to the internet network to reach Google Analytics servers.
+Every time users access the site, a Google script runs on their browsers and registers the hit with Google Analytics and some analytics data.
+So, it doesn’t matter even if your website is an intranet site, as long as the user viewing it has access to the internet network to reach Google Analytics servers.

 Google Analytics vs SharePoint analytics:

 We all know SharePoint already has some built-in usage analysis capabilities.
 Why do we need Google Analytics still?
 Well, Google Analytics extends these OOTB capabilities and provides more data such as: Say, you have a public internet SharePoint site and want to track which country your visitors are coming from, What they are looking for?
 How did they get to your site, What browsers they are using, etc.?

 You can use this technique to integrate Google Analytics with any version of SharePoint, such as SharePoint 2010, SharePoint Online, SharePoint foundation, etc.